Updated July 19, 2023

 Drawbacks of Non-Marketable Securities

-- They are highly non-liquid, so an investor with a quick need for cash will find these securities of no use for his circumstances.
+- They are highly non-liquid, so an investor with a quick need for cash will find these securities useless for his circumstances.

-- Generally, these securities have guaranteed return, which also means an opportunity loss, as non-marketable securities would not provide a higher rate of return in case of good market conditions.
+- Generally, these securities have guaranteed returns, which also means an opportunity loss would not provide a higher rate of return in case of good market conditions.
 On the other hand, marketable securities will provide a higher return in case of improved market conditions.

-An investor should consider his circumstances such as whether they want liquidity in the near future or guaranteed return in the long term.
+An investor should consider his circumstances, such as whether they want liquidity in the near future or guaranteed return in the long term.
 It also depends upon the risk appetite of the investors.
-So, multiple combinations of investment objectives or factors should be kept in mind while deciding to invest in non-marketable securities.
+When making investment decisions, it is important to consider multiple combinations of investment objectives or factors.

 This is a guide to Non-Marketable Securities.
-Here we also discuss the definition and characteristics of non- marketable securities along with benefits and drawbacks.
+Here we also discuss the definition and characteristics and their benefits and drawbacks.
 You may also have a look at the following articles to learn more –